dip-scd/sales-forecasting/README.md

 Project Organization
 ------------
     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── [README](your-project-name/blob/master/your-subfolder/README.md)          <- The top-level README for developers using this project.
     ├── data
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw            <- The original data.
     │
     ├── notebooks          <- Jupyter notebooks.
     │   ├── [1-data_exploration.ipynb](notebooks/1-data_exploration.ipynb) <- Raw data exploration and preprocessing.
     │   │
-    │   ├── [2-forecasting.ipynb](notebooks/2-forecasting.ipynb) <- Exploring the time series properties and forecasting.
+    │   └── [2-forecasting.ipynb](notebooks/2-forecasting.ipynb) <- Exploring the time series properties and forecasting.
     │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
-    │                         generated with `pip freeze > requirements.txt`
-    │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module